BuiltonDev/gatsby-starter-builton/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the default starter.
+    Use the Gatsby CLI to create a new site, specifying the BuiltOn starter.

     ```shell
-    # create a new Gatsby site using the default starter
+    # create a new Gatsby site using the BuiltOn starter
     gatsby new my-builton-website https://github.com/builtondev/gatsby-starter-builton
     ```